thearn/examgen/README.md

     Generates quadratic equation problem expression and
     set of solutions

-    x : charector for the variable to be solved for. defaults to "x".
+    x : character for the variable to be solved for. defaults to "x".
+                            OR
+        a list of possible characters.
+A random selection will be made from them.

     rhs : value to set for the right-hand side.
 If not given, the right-hand side will be a randomly generated polynomial expression of degree <= 2, in the same variable.
     """
+    if isinstance(x, str):
         x = sympy.Symbol(x)
+    elif isinstance(x, list):
+        x = sympy.Symbol(random.choice(x))
     c1, c2, c3 = get_coefficients(3)
     lhs = c1*x**2 + c2*x + c3